wonsunahn/CS1632_RentACat_Selenium/testplan.md

 TEST FIXTURE:
-1. Firefox browser version >= 97, or Chrome browser version >= 98 is installed and launched.
+1. Firefox browser version >= 105, or Chrome browser version >= 105 is installed and launched.
-2. https://cs1632.appspot.com/ is opened on the web browser by typing the URL on the address box.
+2. The URL https://cs1632.appspot.com/ is open on the web browser.
-3. The Rent-A-Cat system is reset by clicking on the "Reset" link (all three cats available).
+3. The values of cookies "1", "2", and "3" are set to "false" (no cats are rented).

 TEST CASES:

 ```
-IDENTIFIER: TEST-LINKS
+IDENTIFIER: TEST-1-LINKS
 TEST CASE: Check that the "Reset" link properly points to `/reset`.
 PRECONDITIONS: None.
 EXECUTION STEPS: None.